nginxinc/nginx-gateway-fabric/deploy/helm-chart/README.md

 To achieve zero downtime upgrades (meaning clients will not see any interruption in traffic while a rolling upgrade is being performed on NGF), you may need to configure delayed termination on the NGF pod, depending on your environment.

+> **Note**
-> Note: When proxying Websocket or any long-lived connections, NGINX will not terminate until that connection is closed
+> When proxying Websocket or any long-lived connections, NGINX will not terminate until that connection is closed
 > by either the client or the backend.
 This means that unless all those connections are closed by clients/backends
 > before or during an upgrade, NGINX will not terminate, which means Kubernetes will kill NGINX.
 As a result, the
 > clients will see the connections abruptly closed and thus experience downtime.